+A trifold approach to quantify the effect of a common olfactory lure on the detection probability of urban mammals during camera trapping

 Authors: Mason Fidino, Gabriella R. Barnas, Elizabeth W. Lehrer, Maureen H. Murray & Seth B. Magle

 Introduction

 Humans have trapped mammals for millennia.
 While the motivations for mammal trapping are varied, our predecessor’s trials and tribulations have distilled much wisdom to beguile wildlife into snares, leg-hold traps, or cages.
 One suggested technique to bolster trap efficacy is the use lures or bait.
 The motivation for such an approach stems from the notion that lures or bait will engage a species sense of smell, sight or hearing and therefore increase the chance a target species investigates a trap (as reviewed by Schlexer 2008).
 Indeed, the overall success of a trapping operation may well depend on the type of lures or baits used, and a plethora of commercially available lures and baits exist for live-trapping purposes (Schemnitz 2005, Schlexer 2008).